Snipets

-Snipets was a series of 30-second to one-minute-long short films for children which were produced by Kaiser Broadcasting, and later Field Communications.
+Snipets (/ˈsnɪpɪts/ SNIP-its) was a series of 30-second to one-minute-long short films for children which were produced by Kaiser Broadcasting, and later Field Communications.
 They ran on Kaiser/Field TV stations as interstitials and were also syndicated to additional stations in the U.S.

 During its first year on the air, the theme song for Snipets was Popcorn by the band Hot Butter.
 Later, the opening was shortened to a card showing the word "SNIPETS" in plaid letters with a group of kids saying the name scattered (sounding like "sniiiiiiits"), and was later changed to five green worm looking things with faces appearing one at a time, then saying in perfect unison "snipets".

 Approximately 100 Snipets were produced between 1972 and 1978.
 They aired until approximately sometime in 1982 on Field Communications Stations and held on for a few more years in sporadic showings on other non-Field Stations.

 Many of the more memorable ones are as follows: